gwencitaaa/portfolio/README.md

 **Day 4 SPRINT**

 Something has gone super wrong with Git and it's not recognising local.
 Hopefully I don't lose all my stuff.
 I wasn't able to commit my changes and it keeps wanting to add all of my files.
 I tried to add local again since it wasn't showing, but it's still not working.
+Update: restarted and all good.
+Phew!

 *Day 3 retro*